October 6, 2016

-Medicare Part D plans provide prescription drug coverage to eligible beneficiaries.
-The benefits, costs, and availability of these plans will vary by location and which private insurance company is offering the plan.
-Additionally, these plans may also change each year, which means that beneficiaries should expect changes for 2014 Medicare Part D plans.
+Medicare plans that include prescription drug coverage will vary by location and which Medicare-approved private insurance company is offering the plan.
+Additionally, these plans may also change each year, which means that beneficiaries should expect changes for 2016 Medicare Part D.

-Medicare Part D plans are available as stand-alone Prescription Drug Plans (PDPs) and Medicare Advantage Prescription Drug (MAPD) plans.
+Medicare plans that include prescription drug coverage are available as stand-alone Medicare Prescription Drug Plans (if you decide to remain with Original Medicare), or may choose to enroll in a Medicare Advantage Prescription Drug plan.
 To qualify to enroll in Medicare Part D, beneficiaries must be enrolled in Medicare Part A and/or Part B and reside in the plan’s service area.
-Beneficiaries are not required to enroll in a Medicare Part D plan, but if they do not have creditable drug coverage and go 63 consecutive days or more without creditable coverage, they may have to pay a late enrollment penalty when they decide to enroll in the future.
+Beneficiaries are not required to enroll in a Medicare plan that includes prescription drug coverage, but if they do not have creditable prescription drug coverage and go 63 consecutive days or more without creditable coverage, they may have to pay a late enrollment penalty when they decide to enroll in the future.

 Beneficiaries pay an additional amount out-of-pocket for Medicare Part D coverage.
 Each plan sets its own monthly premium and copayment amounts, but the Centers for Medicare & Medicaid Services determines other costs on an annual basis.
-2014 Medicare Part D costs will change in the following ways:
+2016 Medicare Part D costs will be:

-Once beneficiaries has paid for their annual deductible and they and their plans have reached the initial coverage limit by paying $2,850 on covered drugs, they will then enter the 2014 Medicare Part D donut hole.
+Once beneficiaries have paid for their annual deductible and they and their plans have reached the initial coverage limit by paying $3,310 on covered drugs, they will then enter the 2016 Medicare Part D coverage gap (also known as the “donut hole“).
 Within this coverage gap, beneficiaries are responsible for the full cost of their prescription drug coverage.
-In 2014, beneficiaries will continue to receive a 52.5% discount on covered brand-name drugs and will be responsible for paying a maximum of a 72% copayment for generic drugs.
-Please note that beneficiaries who get Extra Help paying for Part D costs will not enter the Part D donut hole.
+Please note that beneficiaries who get Extra Help paying for Part D costs will not enter the Part D coverage gap.

-Each Medicare Part D plan has its own list of covered drugs, known as a formulary.
-Because each plan covers a different set of prescription drugs, beneficiaries should compare plans in their area based on drug coverage and costs.
-Additionally, while plan deductibles and coverage gap amounts are set by the government, some insurance companies may offer Part D plans that provide additional assistance in the 2014 Medicare Part D donut hole.
+Each Medicare plan that includes prescription drug coverage has its own list of covered prescription drugs, known as a formulary.
+(A formulary may change at any time.
+You will be notified when necessary.)
+Because each plan covers a different set of prescription drugs, beneficiaries should compare plans in their area based on prescription drug coverage and costs.
+Additionally, while plan deductibles and coverage gap amounts are set by the government, some insurance companies may offer Part D additional assistance in the 2016 Medicare Part D coverage gap.
 Beneficiaries may also qualify for the low-income subsidy (LIS), also known as the Extra Help program, which is a governmental program that provides assistance with prescription drug costs.
-As stated above, beneficiaries in the Extra Help program will not fall into the Medicare donut hole.
+As stated above, beneficiaries in the Extra Help program will not fall into the Medicare coverage gap.